 2004: Move to faster, more secure server completed, March.
 Photo Upload feature introduced, May.
 Enabled search of plural forms, June.
 Begin formal collaboration with University of Dar es Salaam Department of Computer Science to establish a mirror server in Tanzania and incorporate computer terminology into the Kamusi lexicon, October.
 Launch complete site redesign, November.
 Introduce specialized vocabulary features, November.
 Continue work on Learning Center .

 2005: Introduce the Grouping Tool to arrange dictionary entries.
 Add new data fields for terminology, dialect, taxonomy, derivation, related words, English definitions, and alternate spellings.
 Migrate to a more stable and flexible software platform.
 Improve search and display features.
-Add user conveniences, including more direct access to the Edit Engine, and the ability to e-mail individual dictionary entries.
+Add user conveniences, including more direct access to the Edit Engine.

 2006: Funding runs out in January, project staff furloughed.
 Work continues with the help of private donations, including a generous grant from the Negaunee Foundation.
 The Kamusi Parser is introduced that allows users to search and evaluate conjugated Swahili verbs directly within the search engine.